-Research has solidified cannabis’ ability to reduce muscle spasms in patients with spinal cord diseases (Lakhan & Rowland, 2009) (Syed, McKeage & Scott, 2014).
-In one study, patients with a spinal cord disease experienced pain relief and an improvement in bladder control and muscle spasms and spasticity after two weeks of cannabis treatment (Wade, et al., 2003).
-In another, rats with spinal cord injuries saw improvements in locomotor functional recovery and the researchers concluded that the findings suggested cannabis to be potentially useful in the treatment of spinal cord lesions (Kwiatkoski, Guimaraes & Del-Bel, 2012).
+Research suggests that cannabis has the ability to reduce muscle spasms in patients with spinal cord diseases.
+In one study, rats with spinal cord injuries saw improvements in locomotor functional recovery and the researchers concluded that the findings suggested cannabis to be potentially useful in the treatment of spinal cord lesions (Kwiatkoski, Guimaraes & Del-Bel, 2012).

 In addition, multiple animal trials have demonstrated that the administration of cannabis can prolong the survival of neurons and slow the progression of spinal cord disease’s like ALS (Bilsland, et al., 2006) (Carter, Abood, Aggarwal & Weiss, 2010) (Raman, et al., 2004).